midlantica/LovelyBunchOfCoconuts/content/profiles/heroes/herbert-spencer.md

 ## Herbert Spencer

-Spencer argued for voluntary institutions and limited government, emphasizing social evolution and the dangers of coercive “solutions.”
-His individualism advanced civil society, even as critics debate later interpretations of “Social Darwinism.”
+Spencer championed voluntary institutions and social evolution, slashing coercive "solutions" to advance individualism and civil society.
+He foresaw the administrative state devouring the very progress it claims to manage.